 However, this was cast aside in many instances because the leader was serving other gods, or himself, and not concerned about the God of Creation; or judgment that would one day hold them accountable.
 Scripture reveals: It is a fearful thing to fall into the hands of the living God (Hebrews 10:31); for our God is a consuming fire (Hebrews 12:29).

 Scripture reveals: Obey them that have rule over you, and submit yourselves; for they watch for your souls, as they that must give an account, that they may do so with joy, and not grief: for that is unprofitable for you (Hebrews 13:17).

 It is important to pray for the leadership of a nation; if they rule wrongfully, it is even more needful to pray that God will bring them to understanding of their ill-conceived ways.
 Leadership can be instrumental as to whether a nation rises or falls.

 Scripture reveals: Blessed is the nation whose God is the Lord; and the people he has chosen for his own inheritance.
 The Lord looks down from heaven; he beholds the sons of men.
 From the place of his habitation he looks upon all the inhabitants of the earth (Psalm 33:12-14).
-Proper and godly leadership is a must in the hour and times in which we live.
+Proper and godly leadership is a must in the hour in which we live.

 GOT QUESTIONS A Website where Bible questions are answered.
 With over 4,500 answers to frequently asked Bible questions published online, approximately 75% of the questions have answers available instantly.
 This Website is an easy way to search out any questions you may have.